EmiliaB0nes/FiveMDiscordBot/README.md

 ### Install dependencies
 - Extract the release folder
 - Go into the folder
-- Execute the command: `npm update`
+- Execute the command: `npm install`

 ### First Run